Geysha07/deep-learning-challenge/README.md

 Were you able to achieve the target model performance?

 I was not able to achieve the target model performance of 75%.
-In the first optimization attempt, I managed to increase slightly from 7282% in the initial model to 7304% in the first attempt and 7286% in the second attempt.
-However, on my third attempt, my model's performance decreased to 7271%.
+In the first optimization attempt, I managed to increase slightly from 7282% in the initial model to 7304% in the first attempt, 7286% in the second attempt and 7318% in the third attempt.

 Initial Attempt
 ![alt text](<Screenshot (118)-1.png>)